shawger/pucklab/docs/gameReadme.md

 Plot (and connect) each attempt by the 'for' team and 'against' team.
 Each attempt will be plotted by the time of the attempt and by the attempt difference between the 'for' team and the 'against' team at the time of the attempt.

-- The x axis show the attempt difference between the 'for' team and the 'against' team at the time of the attempt.
+- The x axis shows the attempt difference between the 'for' team and the 'against' team at the time of the attempt.
 The range should be the absolute value of the max difference at any time.
 This way the dif of 0 is right in the middle.

 - The y axis is the game time in seconds.